Bartek532/syncreads/CONTRIBUTING.md

 ├── apps/                         # Main apps on which we are focused │    ├── sync/                    # Nest.js backend, used ONLY for sync functionality │    └── web/                     # Next.js web app with serverless CRUD (tRPC)
-├── packages/                     # Packages shared across the workspace │    ├── database/                # Database related things (migrations, config, client) │    ├── eslint-preset/           # ESLint preset
+├── docs/                         # Things used in any kind of documentation ├── packages/                     # Packages shared across the workspace │    ├── database/                # Database related things (migrations, config, client) │    ├── eslint-preset/           # ESLint preset